smcclab/smc-course/_assessments/03-solo-performance.md

 ## Description

-Create a piece of individual computer music using the SMC programming systems studied in the course so far.
+Create a piece of individual computer music using the SMC programming system studied in the course so far (Pure Data).
 You can frame your work as an improvisation with a new computer music instrument, a computer music composition, or interaction with a computer-based sound artwork.